Top Selling Cars in New Zealand

 26.5% Hybrid 26% Hybrid

-However, despite many new models on the top-seller list, Tesla remains the country’s most popular EV:
+However, despite many new models breaking into the top-seller list this year, Tesla remains the country’s most popular EV:

 →Related article: Best Hybrid Cars in New Zealand